-Education funding has historically come in waves, or as some put it, feast or famine.
-Funding sources from federal, state, and local levels have always included rules, regulations, and timelines that, at times, can cause confusion for those balancing priorities and responsible for reporting back to the public.
+Educational funding for key initiatives has historically come in waves, or as some put it, feast or famine.
+Funding sources from federal, state, and local levels have always included rules, regulations, and timelines that, at times, can cause confusion for those responsible for reporting back to the public.
 School and community leaders can find it difficult to balance all educational funding considerations.

-Therefore, when allocating any funds appropriately, the following should be considered:
+Therefore, when allocating any funds appropriately, consider the following:

 - Identify your long-term and short-term goals.
 How do these goals relate to the district and state goals?